jdesgats/org.eclipse.koneki.ldt/libraries/luadbgpclient/docs/inspectors.md

 by `debugger.introspection.property`.
-For `fullname` (the expression used to retrieve the value in future calls), you can use `debugger.introspection.make_fullname` to generate a valid Lua expression However, this method works only if your property can by accessed by index.
+For `fullname` (the expression used to retrieve the value in future calls), you can use `debugger.introspection.make_fullname` to generate a valid Lua expression However, this method works only if your property can be accessed by index.

 If the value is retrieved by some other way (like calling a `get_my_prop` function) there is currently no supported way to handle it, see *Limitations* section).